Effective prioritisation can help us to achieve our to-do lists and create time to relax, but there are a few traps to avoid along the way.

 Also known as the Urgent–Important Matrix, this helps us to decide on and prioritise tasks by urgency and importance, sorting out less urgent and important tasks which we should either delegate or not do at all.
 Prioritising tasks by urgency and importance results in four quadrants with different work strategies.

 The second quadrant is for tasks that are important but less urgent, and can be scheduled for action at an appropriate time.
-If we’re up and running with a good time management regime, most of our work will be carried out here: anticipated and planned for.
+If we’re up and running with a good time-management regime, most of our work will be carried out here: anticipated and planned for.
+This quadrant is crucial, containing activities such as strategising, and the time we spend here should be ringfenced.

-The fourth and final quadrant is called ‘don’t do’, and is there to remind us all that there are some things we shouldn’t be doing at all.
+The fourth and final quadrant is called ‘don’t do’ and is there to remind us that there are some things we shouldn’t be doing at all.
 There’s likely to be a big overlap here with some of the distractions we might be looking to overcome.
+As management guru Peter Drucker put it: “There is nothing so useless as doing efficiently that which should not be done at all.”

-Step 1: Create a to-do list of the task you need to complete.
+Step 1: Create a to-do list for the task you need to complete.

 Step 2: Categorise each task as A, B or C based on how urgent and important it is: